Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Abstract

 \section{Abstract}

 Many large-scale platforms and networked control systems have a centralized decision maker interacting with a massive population of agents under strict observability constraints.
 Motivated by such applications, we study a cooperative Markov game with a global agent and $n$ homogeneous local agents in a communication-constrained regime, where the global agent only observes a subset of $k$ local agent states per time step.
 We propose an alternating learning framework (\texttt{ALTERNATING-MARL}), where the global agent performs subsampled mean-field $Q$-learning against a fixed local policy, and local agents update by optimizing in an induced MDP.
-We prove that these approximate best-response dynamics converge to an $\tilde{O}(1/\sqrt{k})$-approximate Nash Equilibrium, while yielding a separation in the sample complexities between the joint state space and action space.
-Finally, we validate our results in numerical simulations for multi-robot control and federated optimization.
+We prove that these approximate best-response dynamics converge to an $\tilde{O}(1/\sqrt{k})$-approximate Nash Equilibrium, while separating the sample complexities between the joint state and action spaces.
+Finally, we validate our results in numerical simulations for multi-robot control.